-At the periods shorter than 20 sec, velocities in the Tibetan Plateau appear lower overall than the surrounding non-basin regions, indicating the crust in the Tibetan Plateau may be warmer and weaker.
+At periods shorter than 20 sec, velocities in the Tibetan Plateau appear lower than the surrounding non-basin regions, indicating the upper crust in the Tibetan Plateau is warmer and weaker.
 Lower velocities in the Tibetan Plateau are also consistently observed at the intermediate and long periods (> 25 sec), which is in part due to the very thick crust of the Tibetan Plateau (>65 km).

 At long periods (>30 sec), Rayleigh waves become primarily sensitive to crustal thickness and the shear velocities in the lower crust and uppermost mantle (Fig. 13).
 The phase velocity maps at periods from 25 to 50 sec are inversely correlated with crustal thickness, with high velocities in regions with thin crust and low velocities in regions with thick crust (Fig.12c-e).
 Very high velocity anomalies at 25-50 sec periods are centered in the Tarim Basin, the Ordos Block and the Sichuan Basin, especially pronounced at 35 sec period (Fig.12e).
-This indicates a cold and strong lower crust and mantle lithosphere in these regions because phase velocities at these periods mainly reflect shear velocities in the lower crust and uppermost mantle.
-These strong high velocity blocks may inhibit the extension of deformation and uplift of the Tibetan Plateau, resulting in the very sharp topography contrasts over the Tibetan margins along the southern Tarim Basin and the western Sichuan Basin.
-Low velocities observed in eastern Tibet appear to bifurcate west of the Sichuan Basin, perhaps resulting from the Sichuan Basin obstructing crustal flow (Royden et al. 2008).
-Based on geophysical and geological studies that indicate that most of the eastern and southeastern margins of the Tibetan Plateau have been uplifted without apparent shortening at the surface, a lower crust material flow model was proposed to explain the elevated topography and crustal thickening along the eastern and southeastern plateau margin by Royden et al. (1997) and Clark and Royden (2000).
-Our observed phase velocity variations in the eastern and southeastern margins of the Tibetan Plateau are generally consistent with the lower crust flow model.
-However, systematic interpretation awaits the inversion for 3D shear velocity in a future study.
+Low velocities observed in eastern Tibet appear to bifurcate west of the Sichuan Basin, similar to the study of Li et al. (2009).
+The low phase velocities across the Tibetan Plateau at 25-50 sec periods alone cannot be interpreted directly as a low velocity layer in the middle or lower crust because low phase velocities in northern Tibet could be the result of the uniformly thickened crust in northern Tibet.
+Low shear wave velocities in the middle crust were previously confirmed to exist only in southern Tibet, west of 92° E (Cotte et al., 1999; Rapine et al., 2003; Caldwell et al., 2009].
+Systematic interpretation of low velocity anomalies throughout Tibet awaits the inversion for a 3D shear velocity model in a future study.

 Within the Tibetan Plateau, there are also significant velocity variations.
 The most pronounced anomalies are lower velocities observed in northern Tibet within the western Qangtang and Songpan-Ganze terranes.
-These low velocities appear consistently over the whole period range from 8 to 50 sec period with the lowest velocity anomalies observed at intermediate periods from 20 to 40 sec.
-The locations of these low velocity anomalies are coincident with the distribution of Mid-Miocene to Quaternary volcanic rocks (Arnaud et al. 1992; Turner et al. 1993;Turner et al. 1996) in northern Tibet, which suggests that the crust and uppermost mantle in northern Tibet could be hot and contain partial melt in the middle/lower crust where velocities are lowest.
-The imaged low phase velocities are consistent with low Pn velocities observed in the Qangtan and Songpan-Ganze terranes by Liang and Song (2006) and also correlate with the observations of inefficient Sn propagation due to high temperature in the uppermost mantle (McNamara et al. 1995).
-The apparent phase velocity variations in the Tibetan Plateau imply that the high elevation and thick crust of the plateau may be created and maintained in different ways with spatial and perhaps temporal variations (Owens and Zandt 1997) even though the topography and crustal thickness are nearly uniform across the entire Tibetan Plateau.
+These low velocities appear consistently over the whole period range from 8 to 50 sec with the lowest velocity anomalies observed at intermediate periods from 20 to 40 sec.
+The locations of these low velocity anomalies are coincident with the distribution of Mid-Miocene to Quaternary volcanic rocks (Arnaud et al. 1992; Turner et al. 1993; Turner et al. 1996; Guo et al., 2006) in northern Tibet, which suggests that the crust and uppermost mantle in northern Tibet is very hot and could contain partial melt where velocities are lowest.
+The imaged low phase velocities are consistent with low Pn velocities observed in the Qangtan and Songpan-Ganze terranes by Liang and Song (2006) and also correlate with the observations of inefficient Sn propagation believed to be due to high temperatures in the uppermost mantle (Ni and Barazangi, 1983; McNamara et al. 1995).
+The apparent phase velocity variations in the Tibetan Plateau imply that the high elevation and thick crust of the plateau may be created and maintained in different ways with spatial and perhaps temporal variations (e.g. Owens and Zandt 1997) even though the topography is nearly uniform across the entire Tibetan Plateau.